Young Nation promotes holistic development of youth through mentoring, community education, and passion-driven projects.

 Held as weekly arts education workshops and attended most often by younger residents, Open Studios are a vehicle for multi-generational mentoring through the artistic and cultural expressions.
 Open Studio welcomes guest artists throughout the year.
 Mary Luevanos, an artist and activist who has lived in Southwest Detroit for decades, has been our artist-in-residence for open studios since their inception.
 Her storytelling and facilitation of creative processes are valued by families, youth and peers.
 We are privileged to have access and be inspired by her talents and advocacy work.

 In 1998 Victor Villalobos created the Blessing of The Lowriders as an intersection of culture, faith, and community—and a celebration of youth and their creativity.
-After a several-year hiatus Young Nation approached Victor to offered support and organization in reinstating the event.
-A few years later the Blessing became an official program of Inside Southwest Detroit through Victor and Young Nation's collaboration.
+After a several-year hiatus Young Nation approached Victor, offering support and organization in reinstating the event.
+The Blessing has since become an official program of Inside Southwest Detroit, framing and supporting Victor’s and Young Nation's annual collaboration.

 Blackbook sessions happen weekly led by a guest artist or as a collaborative artistic conversation between participants.
 The sessions are a time to come together with fellow artists to support each other by sharing skills, utensils, and tips.
 It is also an opportunity to create and display artwork in a peer-reviewed setting.
 A blackbook is a sketchbook and journal of concept that becomes a dynamic collection of relationships and artists that the owner has come in contact with or been influenced by.
 Blackbook sessions celebrate the sharing and mentoring aspects of the culture and advance artistic practice.